arsenyf/FinkelsteinFontolan_2021NN/README.md

-# DataJoint pipeline for S1ALM project
+# DataJoint pipeline for Finkelstein, Fontolan et al. project

 This repository houses the source code for the DataJoint pipeline (in MATLAB), processing/analysis code, and data accompanying the following publication: